HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/si-05/index.md

 TODO: seek inherited text from IaaS vendor, ACF Tech, generate other text

+ACF/OPRE Incident Response team also communicates relevant alerts, advisories, and directives at their discretion

 ### Control Origination

-Hybrid with IaaS vendor and OPS
+Hybrid with IaaS vendor and OPS.
+Inherited from ACF Tech.

 ### Related Content
 Note: See HHS Policy for Vulnerability Management.